-Among these Hindu Religious Texts, the Vedas and the Upanishads are the foremost in authority, meaning and antiquity.
+Among these Hindu Religious Texts, the Vedas are the ancient and the foremost in authority, meaning and antiquity.
 There are four collections which comprise the Veda, the Rig Veda

 , Sama Veda

 .
 Rig Veda is the oldest of the four Vedas which was composed about 1500 B.C.
 The Veda contains accounts of creation, information on ritual

 , sacrifices and prayers to the deities.